Goals & Vision

 EnvisionPDX strives to empower youth to navigate and envision bold solutions to complex challenges facing their generation, and generations to come, by connecting Christian faith with action.

-Through spiritual inquiry and theological reflection, students will develop a deeper moral and ethical understanding of the issues facing their communities, and the world beyond their physical touch, through discussion and mentoring with educators, peers, parents, spiritual leaders and community members.
+Through spiritual inquiry and theological reflection, students will develop a deeper moral and ethical understanding of the issues facing their communities, and the world, through discussion and mentoring with educators, peers, parents, spiritual leaders and community members.

-While exploring intersections of theology and social change in a community-based academic setting, students will be encouraged and given resources to develop skills in coding, employing technology for social impact, social entrepreneurship and solving challenges using design thinking which will strengthen their leadership capabilities.
+While exploring intersections of theology and social change in a community-based academic setting, students develop skills in design thinking, social entrepreneurship, coding, using technology for social impact, and solving challenges using critical thinking skills which will strengthen their leadership capabilities.

-Student participants will be able to earn college scholarships and potential college credit through their continued participation.
+Student participants can earn college scholarships and credit through their continued participation.

 All EnvisionPDX students will take part in theological exploration, service opportunities, and academic & spiritual inquiry during deep dive project pathways which will lead them to create tangible and hands-on solutions to the social issue confronting them.

-The EnvisionPDX 2017 theme, “Mental & Emotional Well-being: Bringing My Whole Self to the Table”, will encourage students to explore questions like:
+The EnvisionPDX 2018 theme, “Racial Reconciliation: Loving Our Neighbors in the Midst of Conflict”, will encourage students to explore questions like:

-- What are my beliefs about mental/emotional well-being and what experiences, messages, and communities have contributed to these beliefs?
-How do these beliefs cause me to act?
+- What are my beliefs about racial reconciliation and what experiences, messages, and communities hav contributed to these beliefs?

-- How might concepts such as grace, faith, and compassion actively support mental & emotional well-being?
+- How many concepts sucha as grace, faith, and compassion actively support racial reconciliation?

-- How might Christian faith communities actively support mental & emotional well-being?
+- How might Christian faith communities actively support racial reconciliation?

-- What might it mean to love myself and/or my neighbor in times of mental and/or emotional turmoil?
+- What might it mean to love myself and/or my neighbor through a process of racial reconciliation?

-- What might it mean for God to love me in times of mental and/or emotional turmoil?
+- What might it mean for God to love me through the process of racial reconciliation?

 EnvisionPDX offers three unique tracks, all designed to immerse students in hands-on and collaborative project work, applying their discoveries about Christian theology and social change directly into action: